CMacM/BATSim/README.md

 The package is not currently available on PyPI while in early development.

-To install, clone the repository clone the repository:
+To install, first clone the repository:
 ```shell
 git clone https://github.com/CMacM/BATSim.git
 ```